renping106/Polaris/README.md

 The solution comes with a default configuration that works out of the box.
 However, you may consider to change the following configuration before running your solution:

-* Check the `ConnectionStrings` in `appsettings.json` files under the `Nerd.BookStore.Web` and `Nerd.BookStore.DbMigrator` projects and change it if you need.
+* Check the `ConnectionStrings` in `appsettings.json` files under the `Polaris.BookStore.Web` and `Polaris.BookStore.DbMigrator` projects and change it if you need.

 ### Before running the application